Howard Gaukrodger

 I am now filled with admiration for these progressive and caring leaders, these scientists and these ordinary citizens.
 The world is waking up to the threat of climate change.
 This is truly our ‘global dawning’.

-Thank you for reading Global Dawning – The countdown begins.
+Thank you for reading Global Dawning: Convergence.
 I do hope you enjoy it.

 Howard Gaukrodger